logicmonitor/lm-telemetry-sdk-go/README.md

-# LM-telemetry-sdk-go, go sdk for OpenTelemetry by LogicMonitor
+# LM-telemetry-sdk-go, a go sdk for OpenTelemetry by LogicMonitor

 _NOTE: This is in private beta._